aaronshaf/react-sortable-item/README.md

 See [example](http://aaronshaf.github.io/react-sortable-item/).

-This library is quite different from other react-sortable libraries in that it treats the reindexing strategy as an implementation detail.
+This library is different from other react-sortable libraries in that it treats the reindexing strategy as an implementation detail of the drop event.
+This makes it easier to accept data from other sources (other windows, files from your desktop, etc).

 ## Install